 Through the ancient mysteries of time and space we find the spirit of a galactic, or even cosmic force resting, centered.
 The very essence of an idea in it’s purest format as a living being.
 Mother Gaia; from before time, cosmic in space, eldritch in its basest forms when encountered on the physical plane of man.

 Now nursing, as she would, one of her many creations.
 A babe from within the Sol sphere.
 A shattered egg that was shed by starlight, and as the stars would have it delivered to Earth.
-Not one of her sisters or brothers, but where there are the clearest stretching skies, the bluest of deep oceans, the greenest farthest hills.
+Not one of her sisters or brothers, but where there are the clearest stretch of skies, the bluest of deep oceans, the greenest of farthest hills.

-Energy is very strange when it becomes sentient, or beyond that as far as comprehension allows.
+Energy is very strange when it becomes sentient, as far as comprehension allows.
 When it becomes aware of the field of the magnetic sphere it resides in as it’s home there settles an idea of comfort.
-In order to make itself present, however, it must shed and bond continuously with the outside, or the reality that Man knows.
+To itself present, however, it must shed and bond continuously with the outside, or the reality that Man knows.

-Once such a bond is made the previous experiences of that person can template over, but generally the soul comes about fresh once their existence extends into our universe.
-The Elemental does indeed devour a living soul, but in doing so that soul becomes something far greater than what it would accomplish along the duration of a mortal life.
+Once such a bond is made, from the devour, the previous experiences of said person can template over, but generally the soul comes about fresh, anew in our universe.
+A devoured soul becomes something far greater than what it would accomplish along the duration of a mortal life.
 They, being the soul template overlapping the Elemental template, become a being of pure thought and in essence pure energy.

 However, the fizzles of magic leave many loopholes for ghosts and spirits to return.
 Sometimes the full embodiment of a past being can worm through to enshroud a new template, fully.
 Such occurrences are rare, but not unknown.

-This Elemental was a shapeshifter of all the traces of our existence of Earth.
-Once one of its identities died it shifted into a new vibration completely.
-Once it devoured a soul it was reborn.
+This Elemental here was a shapeshifter of all the traces of our existence of Earth.
+When it “retired” an identity it shifted into a new vibration completely.
+Once it devours a soul it is reborn.
 Taking the form of light, or lava, or water generations down.
 The identity that evolved through each life-span never truly clinging to a specific mold, and therefore never having an ego past it’s death to remember itself by.
 Every form was new back to square one.

 At this dawning age Man had only begun to understand the elements of power the Earth had at her reign.
 A new force was unleashed, to hold back tides of darkness that were foreseen.
 For future sight allowed Gaia to grant her children, elementals and mortals the gift of ever lasting life.
 Whether that be at a change in the core of the planet or through reproduction at the surface there was a spell cast and both Man and Elemental knew they were forever tied together, if only they could communicate.